🌿 Postcard Memoir: Mexico

 Central Cemetery, San Luis Potosí, 2008

-My new writing project, Postcard Memoir, is a series of short stories (creative nonfiction) about my world journey, accompanied by watercolor filtered photographs.
-Each short story is just a glimpse of a much longer adventure, like receiving a postcard in the mail.
-But combine many together & the larger picture begins to develop.
-Let me know what you think + share your own story in the comments.
+Postcard Memoir is a section of The Creative Moment featuring a series of short stories (creative nonfiction) about my world journey, accompanied by watercolor filtered photographs.
+Each short story is a glimpse of a much longer adventure, like receiving a postcard in the mail.

 Tía Mago Stops to Think

 By Emily Lupita